erikfredner/dsst289-2024/syllabus.md

 ### Generative Artificial Intelligence

 Generative artificial intelligence (GenAI) programs, especially large language models (LLMs), can be useful tools for coding.
-However, overreliance on LLMs or other resources where you can copy answers to programming problems directly (e.g., StackOverflow) will impede your learning.
+However, over reliance on LLMs or other resources where you can copy answers to programming problems directly (e.g., StackOverflow) will impede your learning.

 Moreover, LLMs often answer questions incorrectly and/or using different methodologies than those we study in class.
 This is referred to as ["hallucination"](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)).
 In order to be an effective user of these technologies, it is crucial for you to recognize when and how that happens.